marlon20m/Anywhere-on-Earth-Time-Converter/README.md

 # Anywhere-on-Earth-Time-Converter
-This is the final project for Code In Place 2021.
+Anywhere on Earth Time Zone can be used globally for people in all time zones around the world.
+Anywhere on Earth is located in the pacific ocean on Baker Island.
+It is useful because it is the last place on earth where the date ends.

+Anywhere on Earth(AoE) Time is UTC-1200 hours and can be used to set deadlines for school/work assignments or even set meeting with groups all around the world as a globalized agreed upon time zone!

 I decided to create an Anywhere on Earth Time Zone Converter using python.

+With it you can see what time your assignment or meeting is set for Anywhere on Earth(AoE) Time or you can check the current time in (AoE)!

+### Usage:
-Usage: python anywhere_on_earth_converter.py
+In Your Terminal run: python anywhere_on_earth_converter.py